George Voinovich: Honors

 Voinovich has been honored several times in his hometown of Cleveland by having prominent landmarks named after him, including Voinovich Bicentennial Park in the city's North Coast Harbor district and the George V. Voinovich Bridges spanning downtown.

 The Voinovich Livestock Center at the Ohio Expo Center and State Fair in Columbus is named in honor of Voinovich.
 The lawn in front of the center is the site of "Spountain", a sculpture by Barry Gunderson.
 It is also the site of the Farm Bureau Memorial tree, which was planted in soil from all 88 Ohio counties in 1976 during the Ohio Farm Bureau Bicentennial.

 Personal life and death

 Voinovich married his wife, Janet (née Allan), in 1962.
 They had four children, George, Betsy, Peter, and Molly, and nine grandchildren.
 Molly, their youngest child, was killed at age 9 after being struck by a van as she walked home from school.

 In June 2003, doctors implanted a pacemaker into Voinovich's heart because his heart rate had slowed down due to progressive sinus bradycardia.

 Voinovich died at his home in Cleveland on June 12, 2016, at the age of 79.
-Upon Voinovich's death, The Plain Dealer wrote, "After decades in an arena that has sullied so many, Voinovich's personal integrity remains unquestioned.
-He has never been afraid to work across the aisle, and has never forgotten that tax money comes from the wallets of hard-working people."